Model C stellarator

 The Model C stellarator was the first large-scale stellarator to be built, during the early stages of fusion power research.
 Planned since 1952, construction began in 1961 at what is today the Princeton Plasma Physics Laboratory (PPPL).
 The Model C followed the table-top sized Model A, and a series of Model B machines that refined the stellarator concept and provided the basis for the Model C, which intended to reach break-even conditions.
 Model C ultimately failed to reach this goal, producing electron temperatures of 400 eV when about 100,000 were needed.
 In 1969, after UK researchers confirmed that the USSR's T-3 tokamak was reaching 1000 eV, the Model C was converted to the Symmetrical Tokamak, and stellarator development at PPPL ended.

 Design parameters

 The Model C had a racetrack shape.
-The total length (of the tube axis?) was 1.2m.
+The total circumference of the magnetic axis was 12 m.
 The plasma could have a 5-7.5 cm minor radius.
 Magnetic coils could produce a toroidal field (along the tube) of 35,000 Gauss.
 It was only capable of pulsed operation.

 It had a divertor in one of the straight sections.
 In the other it could inject 4 MW of 25 MHz ion cyclotron resonance heating (ICRH).

 It had helical windings on the curved sections.